When to Take Demo Trading to a Live Trading Account

 The more insight you obtain prior to placing each live trade, the better.
 The market and each currency pair change significantly over time, and this is why it’s so critical to be able to adjust your strategies.
 It’s not enough to know just how the market is now; you need to have avenues for updating that knowledge.
 Forex Money Management

 It is vitally important to resist the urge of jumping into live trading too soon also.
-To have a greater understanding of the market, you need to practice trading for a considerable amount of time so you can to see the seasonal market fluctuations and turns the market may make.
-You will need to experience upswings and downswings and see how the market has a tendency to both evolve and adapt.
 You will also learn critical lessons regarding money management and potentially overextending yourself.
 The market acts like a living, breathing entity, and it goes through phases.

 Knowing about Money Management